modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-15-sect-2.md

 	“As long as economic theory still works on a purely qualitative basis without attempting to measure the numerical importance of the various factors, practically any “conclusion”can be drawn and defended.”

-	**4. SOME HISTORICAL NOTES ON THE FOUNDING OF THE ECONOMETRIC SOCIETY**
+	**4. SOME HISTORICAL NOTES ON THE FOUNDING OF THE ECONOMETRIC SOCIETY.**

 	Reference to letters dating from the years when the plans for the creation of an econometric society took shape….
 The creation of the journal “Econometrica” as well as an international cercle of mathematical economist were also considered.